fumin/fumin.github.io/mopcon_2013.md

 In other words, objects on each device need to have a globally unique well-known name say "com.cardinalblue.bulu.bob" and "com.cardinalblue.bulu.alice".
 Once a well-known name has been taken by some object, later requests to obtain name should be rejected by the system.
-In summary, while implementing an AllJoyn service, we'll need to come up with these three strings:
+In summary, while implementing an AllJoyn service, we will need to come up with these three strings:
 * Interface name
 * Object path
 * Well-known name.
 Unlike the other two, this is likely to generated at runtime.

 ## Limitations
-* Bluetooth doesn't work on iOS yet.
+* Bluetooth does not work on iOS yet.
 On Android, Bluetooth works only rooted devices.
-  Moreover, since AllJoyn utilitizes the BlueZ stack by Qualcomm, it's uncertain what happens now since Android switched to the Bluedroid stack by Broadcom in Nov 2012.
+  Moreover, since AllJoyn utilitizes the BlueZ stack by Qualcomm, it is uncertain what happens now since Android switched to the Bluedroid stack by Broadcom in Nov 2012.
 * For discovery and broadcast to work, port 9956 must be opened on the Wifi router.
 * Wifi broadcast has the peculiar property that the last packets a devices missed when it was offline